janverschelde/PHCpack/src/doc/source/welcome.rst

    gunzip *phcv2_4p.tar.gz
    tar xpf *phcv2_4p.tar

-If all went well, typing ``./phc`` at the command prompt should bring up the welcome message and the screen with available options.
+If all went well, typing ``phc`` at the command prompt should bring up the welcome message and the screen with available options.

 The executable ``phc`` gives access to almost all the functionality